Filet Crochet. Tips on How to Keep it Neat!

 What is Filet Crochet?

-Basic Filet Crochet is crochet made up of blocks, usually using two different stitches.
-Double Crochet (USA terms) and Chains form these blocks.
-They can be constructed with a Double Crochet each side of one chain.
-Or they can have two chains between the Double Crochets.
+1. Basic filet crochet is crochet made up of blocks, usually using two different stitches.
+Double Crochet (US terminology) and Chains form these blocks.
+They can be constructed with a Double Crochet each side of one chain, or they can have two chains between the Double Crochets.
 My Mosaic Blanket uses one chain per block.

-The above picture is of my Mosaic Filet Blanket.
-This uses basic block Filet Crochet.
+The picture shown right is of my Mosaic Filet Blanket.
+This uses basic block filet crochet.

 Many filet patterns come in graph form only.
 The graphs are worked with odd rows from right to left and even rows from left to right.

-I do love a bit of Filet Crochet.
+I do love a bit of filet crochet.
 Watching the pattern slowly appear is very satisfying.
 It can look fabulous if done in a neat manner, but getting those neat little blocks can be tricky.
-So if your Filet work is looking more like a Maze no one is ever going to get out of, below are some helpful little tips to keeping it neat.
+So if your filet work is looking more like a maze no one is ever going to get out of, below are some helpful little tips to keep it neat.

-Your initial starting chain needs to be the same tension your rows will be.
+Your initial starting chain needs to be the same tension as your rows will be.
 If you feel you tend to work your chain a lot tighter, then go up a hook size.
-If you don't the beginning or bottom of your blanket may bow.
+If you don't, the beginning or bottom of your blanket may bow.

 Keep your tension the same throughout so your stitches can form the blocks in a neat manner.